S3Infosoft/todomean/README.md

 # TODO MANAGEMENT
 Todo Management is a MEAN stack Web application which helps you TO manage your day to day activities.
+FEATURES:
+1 Different users can Login
+2 you can add , edit and remove a todo.
+3 Reminders are there for todos

 ## Installation And Usage
 Clone with https : https://github.com/S3Infosoft/todomean.git
 Or